allenchng/InsightWriting/Projects.md

 ### Identify the challenges that are unique to problems in your domain.

 As you develop your project, it is essential to understand and highlight the instances where your data does not conform to conventional norms.
 Companies are looking for data scientists that have an ability to grasp the nuances of data within their domain and apply that deep understanding to be creative in the ways that they model their data.
-Identifying why the problem you're tackling is more difficult than first meets the eye or bringing experience within a domain will demonstrate evidence of this ability.
+Identifying why the problem you are tackling is more difficult than first meets the eye or bringing experience within a domain will demonstrate evidence of this ability.

 ### Level up your projects by injecting the skills and techniques you have developed as a scientist.